galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-role-based-access.md

 - An administrator cannot delete their own user record.
 This constraint attempts to make sure that there is at least one owner or administrator on the system.
 If nobody active in your organisation has `admin` or `owner` rights, then a new owner of the service can be nominated using the Galasa service install/update instructions.
 See [How to nominate a user as the Galasa service `owner`](#how-to-nominate-a-user-as-the-galasa-service-owner)
 - An administrator cannot change their own role.
 - Not even administrators can change the role of a user nominated as an `owner`.
-- The `owner` role can only be assigned using the Kubernetes property, not via the command-line or REST interface.
+- The `owner` role can only be assigned using the Helm property, not via the command-line or REST interface.

-## Upgrading to a version of Galasa which supports RBAC
+## <a name="upgrading-to-a-version-of-galasa-which-supports-rbac"></a>Upgrading to a version of Galasa which supports RBAC
 When upgrading your Galasa service to a version 0.40.0 or later, any existing users will be assigned the role of `admin` without any extra action being required.

 Under such circumstances you may wish to assign the role of `tester` to anyone who now should not have administration rights.